How to Clean Vinyl Floors

 - Sweep the debris into a dust pan and dispose of it.

-Vacuum cleaner: After mopping, make sure the floors are fully clean by vacuuming them.
+vacuum cleaner to make sure the floors are fully clean.

-- Use a vacuum that lets you turn off the beater bar or rotating brush.
+- Turn off the beater bar or rotating brush.
 It may be labeled as a setting for bare floors.
-The extra moving parts you turned off could damage the vinyl.

 - Vacuum the room.
 Follow the same path as you did with your mop.